MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-android-for-work.md

 6. In the Microsoft Endpoint Manager admin center select  **Apps** > **All apps**.
     The newly available Managed Google Play app is displayed.

-## Assigning a Managed Google Play app to Android Enterprise personally-owned work profile (BYOD) and Android Enterprise corporate-owned work profile (COPE) devices
+## Assign a Managed Google Play app to Android Enterprise personally-owned and corporate-owned work profile devices

 When the app is displayed in the **App licenses** node of the **Apps** workload pane, you can [assign it just as you would assign any other app](./apps-deploy.md) by assigning the app to groups of users.